 - Utilize visual cues: One practice used in memory care communities, like Five Star Senior Living, is to use visual cues.
 For example, label the bathroom door with a sign that shows a picture of a toilet.
 Have a picture of a toothbrush and toothpaste on the drawer or cabinet where you store those items.
 You might also want to create cue cards with pictures of frequently used phrases or words your loved one might not be able to say any longer, such as water, cookie, bed, and toilet.
 Show these cards to the senior when they are struggling to express their needs.
 An adult with Alzheimer’s can usually recognize visual cues even after their ability to read is lost.

 We know it can be difficult to care for a loved one with Alzheimer’s on your own.
-If you would like to learn more about our award-winning Alzheimer’s care program, please call us at (853) 457-8271.
+If you would like to learn more about respite care options or about our award-winning Alzheimer’s care program, please contact us.
 We’ll be happy to answer your questions and schedule a tour of a Five Star Senior Living community near you!